 We’ve been obsessed with Not Another Salon on London’s Brick Lane since it first flung open its doors.
-It’s been another mammoth year for both the rainbow bright salon and its owner Sophia Hilton – having scooped a whopping FOUR awards at the Creative HEAD Most Wanted and IT List Awards in 2017, the most prestigious awards in the world of hair, they hit it big again this year.
-Boss Lady Sophia (she of the yellow hair fame) has just been named the Most Wanted Colour Expert for a second year running – incredible stuff!
+It’s been another mammoth year for both the rainbow bright salon and its owner Sophia Hilton – having scooped a whopping FOUR awards at the Creative HEAD Most Wanted and IT List Awards back in 2017, the most prestigious awards in the world of hair, they hit it big again this year.
+Boss Lady Sophia (she of the yellow hair fame) has just been named the Most Wanted Colour Expert for a third year running, making her an official Most Wanted awards ‘Legend’ – incredible stuff!

 But what’s it really like to get your hair done with Sophia?
 We sent along Layered Online’s Amanda – who had a blue-haired brief in mind – to try it out.
 Here’s what happened next…

 Name of treatment: The High End Colour Bleed